-If the list is to store numbers in a ascending order then the following three cases of adding a new element to the list should be carefully considered:
+If the list is to store numbers in an ascending order then the following three cases of adding a new element to the list should be carefully considered:

-- the element is added at the beginning of the list; it becomes the first element of the list, - 2 the element is added inside the list, - the element is added at the end of the list; it becomes the last element of the list.
+- 1. the element is added at the beginning of the list; it becomes the first element of the list. - 2. the element is added inside the list, - 3. the element is added at the end of the list; it becomes the last element of the list.

-The adding of an element to the list is performed by a single function, however with the help of supporting functions that take care of each of the described cased.
+Adding of an element to the list is performed by a single function, however with the help of supporting functions that take care of each of the described cased.
 Attention!
-To make it easier to understand the implementation of the operation of adding a new element to the list, all those functions are presented and described in reverse order than their are defined in the program.
+To make it easier to understand the implementation of the operation of adding a new element to the list, all those functions are presented and described in reverse order to the order they are defined in the program.
 The source code of the program is available on the course website.